1031 Exchange Program: What Investors Need to Know

-“Like-kind" refers to a similarly priced or higher priced property, but it doesn't have to be the same type of property, said Chang.
+“Like-kind" refers to a similarly priced or higher priced property, but it doesn't have to be the same type of property, said Van Atta.
 For example, an investor could sell a retail site and purchase a multifamily building using a 1031 exchange.

 Working With a Qualified Intermediary (QI)

 As a safe harbor, the IRS requires taxpayers to work with a qualified intermediary (QI), such as City National Bank or a qualified individual, to protect their interests throughout the process of a 1031 exchange.
 These professionals set up structures to securely hold funds from the sale of an investment property until they can be used for the purchase of a new property.
 Your own attorney, accountant, realtor or another family member is not allowed to do this for you.

 “You must use a QI so you're never in physical or constructive receipt of the proceeds from the sale of your property and can't benefit from it during the exchange period," said Rawlinson.

 When seeking a QI, pay attention to security and transparency: In recent years, several QIs have operated Ponzi schemes, using the funds from clients' property sales to fund their own lifestyles.